 One of the sunflowers planted to support pollinators

 Concern for both human and animal health.
-We do not use antibiotics or hormones as growth promoters in our animal feed, or any other substances other than those Nature intended our animals to eat.
-We do reserve the right to administer antibiotics to ill animals, and we will administer deworming agents to our sheep (but only when needed, never routinely); in such infrequent events, we will exceed any USDA “withholding” requirements before sending a lamb to market or collecting eggs for human consumption.
-Unlike use of antibiotics as growth promoters, use of antibiotics for therapeutic purposes has not been associated with the development of antibiotic-resistant bacteria.
+We do not use antibiotics or hormones as growth promoters in our animal feed – ever.
+We do reserve the right to administer antibiotics or deworming agents to ill animals, but only when needed, never routinely; in such infrequent events, we will exceed any USDA “withholding” requirements before sending a lamb to market or collecting eggs for human consumption.
+Unlike routine use of antibiotics as growth promoters, occasional use of antibiotics for therapeutic purposes has not been associated with the development of antibiotic-resistant bacteria.
 We feel we would be poor stewards of the animals dependent on our care if we denied them antibiotics or deworming agents when medically necessary simply to be able to market them as “antibiotic free”.